Dr Kirsti Newton BSc, PhD, FHEA

 About

-After studying BSc (hons) in Biology with Biochemistry at the University of Wales, Bangor, I spent several years at the Centre for Applied Microbiology and Research in a large multidisciplinary research group investigating bacterial protein toxins.
-My work was primarily based on medical applications of Clostridium botulinum neurotoxin, and also on replacements to animal testing in this area.
+After my undergraduate degree in Biology with Biochemistry at the University of Wales, Bangor, I spent several years at the Centre for Applied Microbiology and Research (an NHS special health authority).
+The centre was the major microbiological public health research centre in the UK, carrying out research on pathogenesis, vaccines and therapeutics for numerous infectious diseases, and a really exciting place for a young scientist to work.
+My work was primarily based on medical applications of Clostridium botulinum neurotoxin (botox), and also on replacements to animal testing.

-I developed a particular interest in the therapeutic potential of naturally occurring toxins and the extensive pharmacological libraries contained within animal venoms and completed a PhD in this subject at Sheffield Hallam University with a placement in the Department of Biochemistry at the National University of Singapore.
-After completing my PhD, I spent time as a postdoctoral research assistant at the University of Sheffield.
+A desire to further pursue my interest in the therapeutic potential of naturally occurring toxins and venoms led me to complete a PhD in that area here at Sheffield Hallam University.
+I love to travel, so an 18-month placement in the Department of Biochemistry at the National University of Singapore was an additional bonus.
+I then spent time as a postdoctoral research assistant at the University of Sheffield, before returning to Sheffield Hallam University in a teaching role.

 Teaching